pdee/pdee/doc/commands-python-mode.rst

 py-shell-complete
 -----------------
 Complete word before point, if any.
-Otherwise insert TAB.

 py-indent-or-complete
 ---------------------
 Complete or indent depending on the context.

 If cursor is at end of line, try to complete
 Otherwise call `py-indent-line'

+If `(region-active-p)' returns `t', indent region.
 Use `C-q TAB' to insert a literally TAB-character

+In python-mode `py-complete-function' is called, in py-shell-mode `py-shell-complete'

 pylint-flymake-mode
 -------------------